Wall-Go/WallGoMatrix/README.md

 Unpack the zip file and then put the WallGoMatrix directory inside either the base or the user Mathematica Applications directory.
 The locations of these directories can be found by inspecting **$BaseDirectory** or **$UserBaseDirectory** within Mathematica.
-Often the paths are the following ones
+For versions of Mathematica before 14.1, the paths are commonly the following ones

 **Linux**
 - /usr/share/Mathematica/Applications